mustardseeddatabase/msdb/README.md

     rails s

-Then point a browser to localhost:3000/jasmine
+Then point a browser to localhost:3000/jasmine to view the test results.(This is achieved by means of the [jasminerice](https://github.com/bradphelan/jasminerice) gem)

 If you wish to import your own data, rather than start with a clean slate, you will need to write rake tasks to map your existing database onto the tables in the application.
 Depending on the structure of your database, this can be a tricky endeavour.
 Verifying that the import has been correctly executed is a manual task and cannot easily be automated.